 The decline in emu density noted at the control site along the boundary of Yuraygir National Park at Taloumbi (TNA) is considered likely a function of the change in the environmental variables at this site.
 The change is associated with the addition of a newly constructed fence on private property and minor clearing which occurred at the end of 2021 and no emus sign has been detected since the activity.
-This suggests that the decline here is likely the result of bias in the survey data effecting the analysis rather than the absence of emus and could be tested by the addition of extra camera traps in the third year of operational monitoring to determine if emus are present but not being detected.
+This suggests that the decline here is likely the result of bias in the survey data effecting the analysis rather than the absence of emus.
+An additional camera was placed on the transect in November 2023 and it is suggested this camera be retained until monitoring is complete.